 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Advanced Pet Diets is a plant-based kibble using a moderate amount of chicken and lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.
+Advanced Pet Diets is a plant-based dog food using a moderate amount of chicken and lamb meals as its main sources of animal protein, thus earning the brand 3.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.

 A Final Word